 - Policy Coverage: 13%

 - Getting Started: 9%

 - Additional Benefits: 6%

 Next, we incorporated learnings from auto experts, insured drivers, and third-party studies into our evaluation and calculated the final scores.
 We organized this research into three distinct categories, which are outlined below.

-- Ease of shopping: I applied for quotes from over 15 auto insurance companies to evaluate the shopping experience.
-I also considered J.D.
+- Ease of shopping: We applied for quotes from over 15 auto insurance companies to evaluate the shopping experience.
+We also considered J.D.
 Power’s 2018 Auto Insurance Purchase Experience Ratings, which asked customers about their personal take on local agents, call-center representatives, and websites.